-In Nebraska, there is no state database containing information about gun owners and adults can purchase most firearms while undergoing only a cursory background check, the only exception to this is for people who wish to carry a concealed handgun in public.
+In Omaha, there is no state database containing information about gun owners and adults can purchase most firearms while undergoing only a cursory background check, the only exception to this is for people who wish to carry a concealed handgun in public.
 Although this may seem lenient, the punishments associated with gun charges are severe.

-Gun Laws in Omaha
+Firearm Laws in Omaha

 The Use of a Firearm to Commit a Crime